genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/02_training-content/03_training-content-day3.md

 This file lists all the active services for the Positions application.
 You can see entries have been added automatically when the data server, request server and event handler were generated (by AppGen).

-Add a new entry to **trading_app-service-definitions.xml** with the consolidator2 details.
+Add a new entry to **alpha-service-definitions.xml** with the consolidator2 details.
 Remember the ports numbers should be free and, ideally, sequential.

 ## UI data grids